Jefferey Elementary custodians upgrade bus drop-off area

-As they gear up to start the new school year, smiling teachers and staff were surprised Monday with new sidewalk landing pads at the bus drop-off site outside Jefferey Elementary.
+As they gear up to start the new school year, smiling teachers and staff were surprised Monday with new sidewalk landing pads at the bus drop-off site outside Jeffery Elementary.

 The project was a special surprise gift of school custodians Rachel Dickey and JT Mecozzi.

-Identifying the hazards of slipping on wet grass at the bus drop-off at the 87th Street elementary, the two Jefferey custodians decided to do something about it.
+Identifying the hazards of slipping on wet grass at the bus drop-off at the 87th Street elementary, the two Jeffery custodians decided to do something about it.

 Together they talked with a contractor to see if it was a project they could do themselves and got an estimated cost.
 “Once we got the quote, we realized ‘Hey, that’s something that sounds pretty doable,’” Mecozzi said.